dbohlender/canfar.github.io/docs/tutorial.md

 ## Introduction

 CANFAR computing resources are currently provided by an [OpenStack cloud](http://www.openstack.org) which is managed by Compute Canada.
-See the [QuickStart Guide](https://www.westgrid.ca/support/quickstart/Nefos) for a brief introduction, noting that **CANFAR users already have accounts** and do not need to make separate access request.
+See the [QuickStart Guide](https://www.westgrid.ca/support/quickstart/Nefos) for a brief introduction, noting that **CANFAR users already have accounts** and do not need to make separate access requests.
 If you do not have a CANFAR account [register for one here]({{site.basepath}}/docs/register).

 This tutorial demonstrates how to:

 * create, configure, and interact with Virtual Machines (VMs) using the graphical interface

-* launch batch processing jobs from the CANFAR login host, using VMs created in the previous step.
+* launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step.

 {% include backToTop.html %}